nv-tlabs/GEN3C/README_MULTIVIEW.md

 ```
 ## Next steps

-- [] Multiple input images support.
+- [x] Multiple input images support.
 This should support multiview 3D reconstruction, but from input images folder.

 - [] Multiple input video support.
 This should support multiview 4D reconstruction.
+Will probably try out with Stream3r.